 The Americans Abroad Caucus is a group of legislators in the House of Representatives who, by joining, show they understand and care about their overseas constituents.
 They value the contribution to their district of these internationally-based citizens and understand the importance of overseas markets.

 The Caucus has long been chaired by Congresswoman Maloney (D-NY), a long-standing champion of overseas voters, who has since 2017 sponsored legislation, the Commission on Americans Living Abroad Act of 2017 H.R.
-2710, to create a bipartisan federal commission to examine how US laws and policies effect overseas Americans which AARO strongly supports and hopes will soon be enacted.
+2710, to create a bipartisan federal commission to examine how U.S. laws and policies effect overseas Americans which AARO strongly supports and hopes will soon be enacted.

 AARO supports all their initiatives to improve the lives of Americans abroad, in such areas as the lessening the burdens of taxation, ensuring access to banking, citizenship and voting.